The Complexity of Computing the Sign of the Tutte Polynomial: Introduction

-It turns out that this intuition is correct (see Corollary~\ref{cor:meetJS}) and that $q=32/27$ is, in some sense, a phase transition for the complexity of computing the sign of $P(G;q)$: \begin{itemize} \item As was known, for $q\leq 32/27$, the sign of $P(G;q)$ is a trivial function of~$G$, which is easily computed. \item At $q=2$, $P(G;q)$ is the number of $2$-colourings of~$G$.
+It turns out that this intuition is correct (see Corollary~\ref{cor:meetJS}) and that $q=32/27$ is, in some sense, a phase transition for the complexity of computing the sign of $P(G;q)$: \begin{itemize} \item As was known, for $q\leq 32/27$, the sign of $P(G;q)$ is a trivial function of~$G$, which is easily computed. \item At $q=2$, the evaluation $P(G;q)$ is the number of $2$-colourings of~$G$.
 The sign of~$P(G;q)$ is positive if $G$ is bipartite, and is~$0$ otherwise.
-Thus, the sign of $P(G;q)$ is not a trivial function of~$G$, but $P(G;q)$ is still easily computed in polynomial time. \item However, for \emph{every} other fixed $q>32/27$, computing the sign of $P(G;q)$ is NP-hard. \end{itemize} However, the full version of Jackson and Sokal's conjecture turns out to be incorrect.
+Thus, the sign of $P(G;q)$ is not a trivial function of~$G$, but $P(G;q)$ is still easily computed in polynomial time. \item For every $q>32/27$ except $q=2$, computing the sign of $P(G;q)$ is NP-hard. \end{itemize} However, the full version of Jackson and Sokal's conjecture turns out to be incorrect.
 See Observations~\ref{obs:Fpos} and~\ref{obs:Epos} for counter-examples.

 While computing the sign of $P(G;q)$ is NP-hard for every $q\neq 2$ which is greater than~$32/27$, the precise complexity of computing the sign does actually depend upon~$q$.
 We show (see Corollary~\ref{cor:meetJS}) that for each fixed {\it non-integer} $q>32/27$, the complexity of computing the sign of $P(G;q)$ is \#P-hard.
 This means that a polynomial-time algorithm for computing the sign of $P(G;q)$, given~$G$, would give a polynomial-time algorithm for exactly solving every problem in \#P .
-On the other hand, for integers $q>2$, the problem of computing the sign of $P(G;q)$ is merely NP-complete.
+On the other hand, for integers $q>2$, the problem of computing the sign of $P(G;q)$ is merely NP-complete.\footnote{As there are three potential outcomes, determining the sign cannot be NP-complete in a strict sense.
+However, in this case, one of the outcomes (negative) is impossible, so we can view the determination of the sign as an NP-problem by identifying positive with ``accept'' and zero with ``reject''.
+This view will be taken throughout the paper.}

 As one would expect, both of these results have ramifications for the complexity of approximating $P(G;q)$.
 A fully polynomial approximation scheme (FPRAS) for evaluating $P(G;q)$, given~$G$, can be used as a polynomial-time randomised algorithm for computing the sign of~$P(G;q)$.
-Thus, we can immediately deduce that if $q$ is a non-integer which is greater than $32/27$, then there is no FPRAS for $P(G;q)$ unless there is a randomised polynomial-time algorithm for exactly solving every problem in~\#P. See Section~\ref{sec:ranAlg} for a more thorough discussion of this claim.
+Thus, we can immediately deduce that if $q$ is a non-integer greater than $32/27$, then there is no FPRAS for $P(G;q)$ unless there is a randomised polynomial-time algorithm for exactly solving every problem in~\#P. See Section~\ref{sec:ranAlg} for a more thorough discussion of this claim.

+On the other hand, for integer values $q>32/27$, we show that the problem of evaluating $P(G;q)$ is in the complexity class $\numPQ$, which is defined as follows.